- Getting Started / Settings

 - Why not just use Sendmail + Postfix + Courier IMAP?

-- What are the differences between free and paid accounts?
+- What are the differences between Free and Flex plans?

 - Can I get multiple Domains and IP Addresses?

 - Do I need a dedicated IP address?

 - How do I pick a domain name for my Mailgun account?